Systematic approach to success: How Richard Ringer mastered the Olympic marathon

 A training example for hills: 6 x 2 km with short breaks, 1 km uphill and 1 km downhill each.

 At another training camp in St. Moritz in Switzerland, Richard tried to simulate the two climbs in Paris even more accurately.
-To prepare himself as best as possible, he ran the first half of long runs on a flat course - and then tackled a longer climb on the second half of the long run.
+In order to prepare himself as best as possible, he ran the first half of long runs on a flat course - and then tackled a longer climb on the second half of the long run.

 A training example for long runs: First half run flat, second half steadily slightly uphill